BenjaminTietz/wordpress-docker/README.md

 ## Project Description

 This repository provides a minimal and functional Docker-based setup for running WordPress locally.
-It uses the official WordPress and MySQL containers via Docker Compose.
+It uses the official WordPress and MariaDB containers via Docker Compose.
 All content is persisted using volumes, and the setup is ready to be deployed via Docker with a custom (optional) `.env` configuration.

 ---